sanposhiho/wastedassign/README.md

 found the value ...

-- reassigned, but never used afterwards
+- reassigned, but never used afterward
-- reassigned, but reassigned without using value
+- reassigned, but reassigned without using the value

 ## Example